mariawebideas/mytakeontalks/README.md

 ## Who is this repo for?

-It will be interesting mainly to site builders that use Drupal as their content management system.
+Mainly to site builders that use Drupal as their content management system.